 DogPeople has its own unique dog friendly rating system designed to heighten awareness of responsible dog owners needs and help our visitors find particularly dog aware destinations.
 This article features a selection of our most dog friendly bed and breakfasts.
-The South West is most heavily represented but there are also rated B&B’s in The Midlands, guest houses in The North of England and one in The Republic of Ireland.
+The South West is most heavily represented but there are also rated B&B’s in The Midlands, and guest houses in The North of England .

 Top Dog B&Bs: